 Most people try to think their way through uncertainty and challenge.
 The body usually gets there faster.

 When you're navigating life abroad, discomfort doesn't arrive once and leave.
-It's woven into the daily fabric of being somewhere unfamiliar — and it tends to show up in the body before the mind has caught up with it.
+It's woven into the daily fabric of being somewhere unfamiliar, and it tends to show up in the body before the mind has caught up with it.

-What becomes possible when you slow that down — when you learn to stay in contact with what the body is actually registering — is choice.
-Sometimes the discomfort is pointing toward something that genuinely needs to change.
-Sometimes it's simply the feeling of doing something hard, and the task is to move forward inside it rather than wait for it to pass.
-Both are forms of agency.
+From there, you can start to distinguish whether the discomfort points to something that genuinely needs to change, or whether it's simply the feeling of doing something hard, and the task is to move forward in it rather than wait for it to pass.
+Both responses are forms of agency.
 Neither requires the discomfort to go away first.
 Knowing the difference is the skill.
 And the body, when you learn to listen to it, is usually the first one with the answer.